Rayckey/ActuatorController_ROS/README.md

 This launch file adds the parameter `innfos_use_cvp` in parameter server.
 When this parameter is true, the controller will use a more efficient method when requesting the current states of the actuators.
 BUT the values will have a slight delay depending on the control rate.
 This is best used with the "innfos_fixed_rate" parameter. <br>

 Beware!
 These settings will not take effects if the node is already running! (i.e. If you started the node and then added the parameters it will not take effects!
-These paramters must be present at the start of the node for it to work.
+These parameters must be present at the start of the node for it to work.
 Alternatively, you can create your own launch files that combine these parameters.)

 # ROS Messages, Services & Parameters
 ## Parameters of an INNFOS actuator
-The paramters of each actuator are seperated into four groups: <br>
+The parameters of each actuator are separated into four groups: <br>
 1.Frequently used modifiable parameters<br>
 2.Frequently used unmodifiable parameters<br>
 3.Infrequently used modifiable parameters<br>